 A weed bed is not the right spot.
 Panfish will eat up a dozen nightcrawlers faster than you can buy them.
 Once a ‘crawler is damaged, it is no longer effective.
 Half a nightcrawler may work on a jig, but you need the whole worm on a slip bobber rig that’s looking for a big walleye.

-A nightcrawler in a weed bed that goes untouched by pesky bluegills or perch early in the day can be a sign walleyes are present and keeping panfish away.
+A nightcrawler in a weed bed that goes untouched by pesky bluegills or perch early in the day can be a sign walleyes are present and keep panfish away.
 But, panfish will migrate to the weeds in force by mid-day.
 That’s when I move to deeper rock piles and use nightcrawlers and leeches to fish for trophy walleyes.
 The panfish won’t be there or they will be lunch.

-Deeper bars that top out at 25 to 40 feet, are best during the day.
+Deeper bars that top out at 25 to 40 feet are best during the day.

 Bars that top out from 10 to 25 feet are best after dark when trophies lose their edge.
-They’re less skittish and less aware of danger.
+They’re less skittish and less aware of the danger.
 At the same time, all of the daytime distractions from panfish are gone.
 Use a whole nightcrawler below a lighted bobber starting shortly after dark over mid-lake humps and rock bars that feature boulders.
 Every rock bar has a peak.
 Find it and mark it on your GPS.
 That’s the exact “spot on a spot” to put your bobbers.

 As with all live bait, how you hook a nightcrawler makes all the difference.
 Poke the point of the hook into the head of the nightcrawler and thread the worm on until the eye of the hook is embedded inside the worm.
 The line should appear to come out of the head of the worm and the worm should hang straight when you’re done.